plausible/community-edition/README.md

 <details>
 <summary>How do I access Plausible from terminal?</summary>

-You can starts an Interactive Elixir session from within the `plausible` container:
+You can start an Interactive Elixir session from within the `plausible` container:

 <sub><kbd>console</kbd></sub>
 ```console